k2view-academy/K2View-Academy/articles/39_fabric_catalog/04_discovery_pipeline.md

 * Override rule - plugins and other general overrides to the default product settings.
 * A combination of a filter and override rules.

-The rules are executed based on the following hierarchy: when multiple rules apply to the same process element, the most specific rule takes precedence.
+The rules are executed based on the following hierarchy: When multiple rules apply to the same process element, the most specific rule takes precedence.
 For example, the following rules exist:

 * A **Baseline** rule defines that a ```Plugin X``` is inactive.
 * A **Rule 1** is applied on CRM_DB and it sets ```Plugin X``` to active.